Life’s Teachers in Disguise

 Anyway…

-Where to begin to prepare for that fateful day?
+How to begin to prepare for that fateful day

-With that in mind, I have determined – again – to make an honest effort to clean up my mess while I still can.
+With that in mind, I have determined – again – to make an honest effort to make course corrections while I still can.
+I have so much to consider:

 • Lies of other broken people I have fed on and nurtured.